What’s in the proposed deal that could end the US-Iran conflict?

 Ballistic missiles

 During the conflict, US officials said that Iran’s longer-range ballistic missiles must be destroyed.
 Trump said that its “conventional ballistic missile program was growing rapidly and dramatically.”
-But there has been less talk recently of the missile arsenal being part of broader negotiations, even though Israel and Gulf Arab states see it as an urgent risk.
+But there has been less talk recently of including the missile arsenal in the broader negotiations, even though Israel and Arab states in the Persian Gulf see it as an urgent risk.

 Lebanon

-It’s also unclear how or whether the conflict between Israel and the Iran-backed Hezbollah in Lebanon will be addressed in any memorandum.
+It’s also unclear how or whether the conflict between Israel and the Iranian-backed Hezbollah militant group in Lebanon will be addressed in any memorandum.
 Tasnim reported Sunday that the memo would demand “the declaration of the end of war on all fronts, including Lebanon.”

-Israel’s Prime Minister Benjamin Netanyahu also hardened his rhetoric, warning on Monday that the military would “intensify the blows” and “increase the force” of their campaign in Lebanon.
+Israeli Prime Minister Benjamin Netanyahu also hardened his rhetoric, warning on Monday that the military would “intensify the blows” and “increase the force” of its campaign in Lebanon.

 In a call with Netanyahu on Saturday evening, Trump “reiterated his support for this principle,” the official said.